JoelNiklaus/LawInstruct/README.md

 ## TODOs

+- test the dataset generation thoroughly (Joel)
+- run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub ( Joel)

+## Another Experiment later

 - use the same instruction banks for the same tasks if applicable (Lucia)
 - add more examples to the instruction banks and diversify them by looking at FLAN and Natural Instructions (Lucia)
 - make sure the jurisdiction is always in the instruction
-- add more datasets from the list above
 - refactor code, so that we can allow for more finegrained instruction control
-- refactor code, so that all the instruction banks live in a json file that we can easily translate in the other languages (Joel)
+- refactor code, so that all the instruction banks live in a json file that we can easily paraphrase and translate in the other languages
-- translate instruction banks (from json file) into the 24 EU languages (Joel)
+- translate instruction banks (from json file) into the 24 EU languages
-- test the dataset generation thoroughly (Joel)
-- run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub ( Joel)

 ## Maybe later